par7133/Faceborg/README.md

 Hello and welcome to Faceborg!<br>

-Faceborg is a light, simple, software on premise to build and own your colorful blog.<br>
+Faceborg is a light, simple, software on premise to build and own your blog by colorful cards.<br>

 Faceborg is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>